cugos/cugos.github.com/meetings/_posts/2018-10-17-cugos_monthly.md

 **[@christyheaton](https://github.com/christyheaton)** will give a practice run of her North Bay Python talk, [Map it with Python!
 Intro to GIS and Python mapping modules.](https://2018.northbaypython.org/schedule/presentation/14/) featuring Jupyter Notebooks as a fabulous open source mapping application.

+**[@jharpster](https://github.com/jharpster)** will provide a re-cap of [Microsoft OpenMaps](https://github.com/Microsoft/Open-Maps/) team and ongoing work in OpenStreetMap in Australia and the latest on building footprint extractions.

 **[@you](http://cugos.org/people/)** tell us about something cool you are working on

 ## UW Event Wifi